kristerw/instless_comp/README.md

 I tested to build on a clean Ubuntu 14.04.3 LTS 64-bit desktop, and you only need to install `bochs-sdl` to be ready to go.

 There is a bochs configuration file in the repository, so running bochs in the source code directory should use it autimatically.
-Bochs will complain that the it cannot detect the disk geometry, but choosing "continue" makes it proceed...

 ###Assembler syntax
 The constructed machine is a "one instruction set computer", so the assembler has only one instruction: `movdbz`.